-To the Board of Regents for the University of Oklahoma, Rogers State University KRSU-Television Norman, Oklahoma
+Board of Regents of the University of Oklahoma Rogers State University Claremore, Oklahoma

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of KRSU-Television (the Station), a department of Rogers State University (the University), which comprise the statement of net position as of June 30, 2015, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated February 12, 2016.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Rogers State University KRSU - Television (the Station), a department of the Rogers State University (the University), which comprise the statement of net position as of June 30, 2016, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated February 8, 2017.
 Our report includes an emphasis of matter paragraph stating that the Station is a department of the University and these financial statements reflect only the assets, liabilities and revenues and expenses of the Station and not the University as a whole.